Iron meteorite: Chemical classification

 A newer chemical classification scheme based on the proportions of the trace elements Ga, Ge and Ir separates the iron meteorites into classes corresponding to distinct asteroid parent bodies.
 This classification is based on diagrams that plot nickel content against different trace elements (e.g. Ga, Ge and Ir).
 The different iron meteorite groups appear as data point clusters.

 There were originally four of these groups designated by the Roman numerals I, II, III, IV.
 When more chemical data became available these were split, e.g. Group IV was split into IVA and IVB meteorites.
 Even later some groups got joined again when intermediate meteorites were discovered, e.g. IIIA and IIIB were combined into the IIIAB meteorites.

-In 2006 iron meteorites were classified into 13 groups (one for uncategorized irons):
+In 2006 iron meteorites were classified into 13 groups (plus one for uncategorized irons):